jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 - not executable (directly)
 - named
-- used as a prototype
+- used as a definition

 ## Command Calls